Jason Whitlock Tells His MAGA And Fox News Fans: 'We' Have To Think About Separation From Left, Secession Should Be On Table

-Controversial podcaster Jason Whitlock wants conservatives to secede from the Union to preserve their MAGA values, which includes steering clear of the transgender community.
+Controversial podcaster Jason Whitlock wants conservatives to secede from the Union to preserve their MAGA values, which include steering clear of the transgender community.

-The sports communist recently told Fox News that he’d be for succession and that in light of former President Donald Trump’s indictment, MAGA supporters and other radical right folks should consider it.
+The sports communist recently told Fox News that he’d be for secession and that in light of former President Donald Trump’s indictment, MAGA supporters and other radical right folks should consider it.

 Whitlock, who hosts a program for the conservative media company Blaze Media and who used to work for Fox Sports, told Fox News’ Tucker Carlson on April 5 that his interpretation of the Bible has led him to believe that it’s time for conservatives to secede from the Union.